SomeWeekendReading/someweekendreading.github.io/quotes.md

 "你永远无法叫醒一个装睡的人，除非那个装睡的人自己决定醒来."
 (You can never wake up a person who is pretending to be asleep, unless that person decides to wake up.) &mdash; 周濂 (Zhou Lian), Chinese philosopher, in an article called "你永远无法叫醒一个装睡的人" (You can never wake up a person who is pretending to be asleep).
 Courtesy of my former colleague, Hui Cao.

+"I have only done a little bit of social science research, but it was enough to make me hate people." &mdash; Scott Alexander Siskind, ["Lizardman's Constant is 4%"](https://slatestarcodex.com/2013/04/12/noisy-poll-results-and-reptilian-muslim-climatologists-from-mars/), [_Slate Star Codex_](https://slatestarcodex.com/), now at [_Astral Codex Ten_](https://astralcodexten.substack.com/)

 ## Those of Rational &amp; Scientific Bent

 "He lacked the courage to doubt himself.
 He lacked the wisdom to change his mind." &mdash; [George Packer](https://en.wikipedia.org/wiki/George_Packer), ["How Rumsfeld Deserves to Be Remembered"](https://www.theatlantic.com/ideas/archive/2021/06/how-donald-rumsfeld-deserves-be-remembered/619334/), [_The Atlantic_](https://www.theatlantic.com), 2021-Jun-30.
 On the death of [Donald Rumsfeld](https://en.wikipedia.org/wiki/Donald_Rumsfeld).

+"You can't use reason to argue someone out of a position that they did not arrive at by reason." &mdash; [Derek Lowe](https://en.wikipedia.org/wiki/Derek_Lowe_(chemist)), [_In the Pipeline_](https://blogs.sciencemag.org/pipeline/archives/2021/05/04/spike-protein-behavior#comment-344613)

 "There is no virtue in clutching Kryptonite.
 I advise you to drop it and see how far you can fly." &mdash; [Bjartur T&oacute;mas](https://www.lesswrong.com/users/bjartur-tomas), ["Irrational Modesty"](https://www.lesswrong.com/posts/mwGAyWmsSqzMz4WMd/irrational-modesty), [_Less Wrong_](https://www.lesswrong.com/), 2021-Jun-20.

+"'What is this persons ideal end state?'
+Just keep asking that and there's a limit to how wrong you can ever be about this.
+You can still make factual mistakes, but it's then almost impossible to make a moral mistake." &mdash; Scott Aaronson, ["What I told my kids"](https://www.scottaaronson.com/blog/?p=5490), [_Shtetl-Optimized_](https://www.scottaaronson.com/blog/), on the subject of the latest mutual atrocities between Palestinians and Israelis.

 "Science says the first word on everything, and the last word on nothing."
 &mdash; [Victor Hugo](https://en.wikipedia.org/wiki/Victor_Hugo)